smaremanda/add-in-docs/reference/excel/workbook.md

 _Applies to: Excel 2016, Excel Online, Excel for iOS, Office 2016_

-Workbook is the top level object which contains related workbook objects such as worksheets, tables, ranges, etc.
+Workbook is the top-level object that contains related workbook objects such as worksheets, tables, ranges, etc.

 ## Properties